aiva00/Wikipedia-QA/README.md

-# Wikipedia-QA
+# Wikipedia QnA
 Ask any question about a Wikipedia article and get the appropriate response !

+This is a NLP powered webapp.